flexudy-pipe/sentence-doctor/README.md

 ```python
 text = "That is my job I am a medical doctor I save lives"
 ```
-* For some reason, you decided extract the sentences and for some obscure reason, you obtained these sentences:
+* You decided extract the sentences and for some obscure reason, you obtained these sentences:

 ```python
 sentences = ["That is my job I a", "m a medical doct", "I save lives"]